ayewhosthat/Projects/CourseWebscraper/README.txt

 - look up course descriptions and requirements without having to change websites all the time

 Overall, I liked this mini-project, where I got to learn and practice webscraping with BeautifulSoup and data cleaning/processing with Pandas

+* data was collected from a crowdsourced Excel sheet